cjhammang/ReauthoringClone/Videos/index.rst

 .. embedded-video:: SeoW3YNo3Zs 120 140

-The directive allows four parameters:
+The directive allows four options:

 - `element_id`: The name to assign the HTML element containing the video (`div` or `iframe`).